dedis/d-voting/docs/frontend_doc.md

 ## Proxying request
 In order to avoid with the CORS policy, all the requests that goes to the DELA nodes and the to the Express server are "reverse proxied" by the react server.
 To do so the React middleware `http-proxy-middleware` with the following rules :
-- All requests with an url begining with `/evoting/*` are sent to the express server without url rewriting
+- All requests with an url beginning with `/evoting/*` are sent to the express server without url rewriting
-- All requests with an url begining with `/api/*` are sent to the express server without url rewriting
+- All requests with an url beginning with `/api/*` are sent to the express server without url rewriting

 These configs are stored in the file `setupProxy.js` inside the react project.